hgabii/UsefulToolsAndNotes/Linux/LinuxAttacheNetworkDrive.md

+# How to Attach a Network Drive in Linux

 To attach (or mount) a network drive in Linux, you'll commonly use the Network File System (NFS) or Samba (for Windows shares).
 Here's how to do it for both:

-### 1. NFS (Network File System):
+## 1. NFS (Network File System)

 1. First, make sure you have the required package installed.
 On a Debian-based system, you can do:

    ```bash
    sudo apt update
    sudo apt install nfs-common
    ```

-2. Create a directory where you want to mount the network drive:
+1. Create a directory where you want to mount the network drive:

    ```bash
    sudo mkdir /mnt/my_network_drive
    ```

-3. Mount the NFS share:
+1. Mount the NFS share:

    ```bash
    sudo mount -t nfs [IP_or_HOSTNAME]:/path/to/nfs/share /mnt/my_network_drive
    ```

-4. To make the mount permanent, you can add it to `/etc/fstab`:
+1. To make the mount permanent, you can add it to `/etc/fstab`:

    ```bash
    echo "[IP_or_HOSTNAME]:/path/to/nfs/share /mnt/my_network_drive nfs defaults 0 0" | sudo tee -a /etc/fstab
    ```

-### 2. Samba (for Windows shares or Samba shares):
+## 2. Samba (for Windows shares or Samba shares)

 1. Make sure you have the required packages installed:

    ```bash
    sudo apt update
    sudo apt install cifs-utils
    ```

-2. Create a directory where you want to mount the network drive:
+1. Create a directory where you want to mount the network drive:

    ```bash
    sudo mkdir /mnt/my_network_drive
    ```

-3. If the Windows share requires a username and password, create a credentials file:
+1. If the Windows share requires a username and password, create a credentials file:

    ```bash
    echo "username=YOUR_USERNAME" > ~/smbcreds
    echo "password=YOUR_PASSWORD" >> ~/smbcreds
    chmod 600 ~/smbcreds
    ```

-4. Mount the Samba share:
+1. Mount the Samba share:

    ```bash
    sudo mount -t cifs //IP_or_HOSTNAME/sharename /mnt/my_network_drive -o credentials=~/smbcreds
    ```

    If the share doesn't require a username and password, you can omit the `-o credentials=~/smbcreds` part.

-5. To make the mount permanent, add it to `/etc/fstab`:
+1. To make the mount permanent, add it to `/etc/fstab`:

    ```bash
    echo "//IP_or_HOSTNAME/sharename /mnt/my_network_drive cifs credentials=/home/YOUR_USERNAME/smbcreds 0 0" | sudo tee -a /etc/fstab
    ```